My Airhead Composting Toilet Review (After 4 Years)

 Installing an Airhead Composting Toilet in a Camper Van

-- Cut a hole for the exhaust vent
+- Cut a hole in your van floor or side wall for the exhaust vent

 - Install 12V fan and connect to power

-- Cut vent hose to length and attach between fan and toilet
+- Trim vent hose to length and attach between fan and toilet

 - Secure toilet mounting brackets to your van floor